ibm-cloud-docs/netezza/start/loading_unloading.md

    | source_type       | Specifies that the source data file is remote.
 When you load data by using external tables, by default, the source data file path is assumed to be on the {{site.data.keyword.netezza_short}} host.
 If you want to load data from your local machine, you must use the `RemoteSource` option.
 For the `nzsql` client, specify `RemoteSource 'NZSQL'`.
 For more information, see [RemoteSource option](https://www.ibm.com/docs/en/netezza?topic=od-remotesource-option-2).|
    | delimiter_type   | Specifies the delimiter that is used in your source data file.
 For more information, see [Delimiter option](https://www.ibm.com/docs/en/netezza?topic=od-delimiter-option-2).|
    | number_of_rows  | Specifies the number of initial rows to skip before loading the data.
 For more information, see [SkipRows option](https://www.ibm.com/docs/en/netezza?topic=od-skiprows-option-2).|
+   {: caption="Table 2.
+The table outlines the `CREATE TABLE AS` input options and their descriptions that are required to create an external table if you are loading data from a local machine." caption-side="bottom"}

    Example: